 I had always planned to be a priest but now I told the Bishop of Kigali Diocese that I’d changed my mind because I wanted to do something to honour my parents’ memory and this meant getting married and having children.
 But I vowed that I would never marry a Hutu lady.
 I then went to university to continue my studies and in 2006 I married a Tutsi woman.
 I wanted a woman who would be everything to me – mother, sister and wife.

-In order to assist with the reconciliation process in my country, I started working for the community Gacaca courts to help bring justice to victims and rehabilitate perpetrators.
 I had no idea who had perpetrated the crimes against my own family, until one day an official from the courts asked if I would meet the person who had killed my father.
 I didn’t hesitate; after all by now I had come to terms with the death of my parents.
 But when I went to the court and heard Teresphoreexplain how he had killed my father, the wound suddenly burst open all over again.
 I was overcome with emotion and so upset that they had to suspend proceedings for a short while.
 I was weeping a lot.
 And I was confused because a few months before, I had discovered that members of Teresphore’sfamily had hidden my wife during the genocide.

 When I recovered, Teresphore continued his story.
 I had worked for two years preparing perpetrators for the Gacaca trials, encouraging them to seek forgiveness so they could personally be redeemed, and now it was my turn to apply this to myself.
 I looked and I saw Teresphoreon his knees in front of me, crying and asking for my forgiveness.
 I forgave him immediately but wanted him to come to my home, so that as a family we could all forgive him together.